heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 For example, the SMTP protocol defines the following messages (among others):

-- `HELO`: used to initiate a connection with the server
+- `HELO`: used to initiate a connection with the server.
-- `EHLO`: used to initiate a connection with the server (extended version of `HELO`)
+- `EHLO`: used to initiate a connection with the server (extended version of `HELO`).
-- `MAIL`: used to specify the sender of the message
+- `MAIL`: used to specify the sender of the message.
-- `RCPT`: used to specify the recipient of the message
+- `RCPT`: used to specify the recipient of the message.
-- `DATA`: used to send the content of the message
+- `DATA`: used to send the content of the message.
-- `RSET`: used to reset the connection
+- `RSET`: used to reset the connection.

 Each message has a specific format.
 For example, the `MAIL` message has the following format: